Activating Te Uru was held at Te Uru Waitakere Contemporary Gallery to celebrate the opening weekend of Te Uru after two years of construction.

-Preparation for this exhibition began in mid 2014 as we sought works that could both activate and be activated in turn by the architectural features of the two gallery spaces dedicated to this show: galleries 2 and 3.
-The five works selected for the exhibition were: Scott Eady’s Boat Bouy (The James Wallace Arts Trust), Gregor Kregar’s Thinker 3 (courtesy of the artist and Gow Langsford Gallery, Auckland), Andy Leleisi’uao’s Waking up to the Obscurity People (courtesy of the artist and Pierre Peeters Gallery, Auckland), Shannon Novak’s String Section (courtesy of the artist) and Robin White and Ruha Fifita’s Rangitahua (The University of Auckland Art Collection).
+Preparation for this exhibition began in mid-2014 as we sought works that could both activate and, in turn, be activated by the architectural features of the gallery spaces that the show occupied: Galleries Two and Three.
+The five works selected for the exhibition were: Scott Eady’s Boat Buoy (from the James Wallace Arts Trust), Gregor Kregar’s Thinker 3 (courtesy of the artist and Gow Langsford Gallery, Auckland), Andy Leleisi’uao’s Waking up to the Obscurity People (courtesy of the artist and Pierre Peeters Gallery, Auckland), Shannon Novak’s String Section (courtesy of the artist) and Robin White and Ruha Fifita’s Rangitahua (The University of Auckland Art Collection).

 Official Civic Ceremony: Gallery opened by Mayor Len Brown